gitflow-incremental-builder/gitflow-incremental-builder/README.md

 Defines an optional logfile which GIB shall write all "impacted" module GAVs (`GroupId:ArtifactId:Version`) to, one per line.
 Can be used independently of or together with [gib.logImpactedTo](#giblogimpactedto).

-The same file handling behaviour as [gib.logImpactedTo](#giblogimpactedto) applies (overwrite, empty file on no changes, cleanup on skip, etc.).
+The same file handling behavior as [gib.logImpactedTo](#giblogimpactedto) applies (overwrite, empty file on no changes, cleanup on skip, etc.).

 Since: 4.7.0